f5devcentral/f5-digital-customer-engagement-center/solutions/security/multi-cloud-connectivity-volterra/README.md

 # Multi-cloud Volterra demo

 <!-- spell-checker: ignore volterra markdownlint tfvars -->
-This module will create a set of Volterra AWS VPC, Azure VNET, and GCP VPC Sites with ingress/egress gateways configured and a virtual site that spans the cloud sites.
+This module will create a set of Volterra AWS TGW, Azure VNET, and GCP VPC Sites with ingress/egress gateways configured and a virtual site that spans the cloud sites.